lorinkoz/django-pgschemas/docs/advanced.md

 - The key of a static tenant or the `schema_name` of a dynamic tenant.
 - The prefix of any domain, provided only one corresponding tenant is found.
-- The `domain/folder` of a tenant, like `customers.mydomain.com/client1`
+- The prefix of any `domain/folder` of a tenant, like `tenants.mydomain.com/tenant1`

 The parameters `-as`, `-ss`, `-ds` and `-ts` act as wildcards for including all schemas, static schemas, dynamic schemas and tenant-like schemas, respectively.
 Tenant-like schemas are dynamic schemas plus the clone reference, if it exists.